 Charlie, a community center guard, has little idea what he may be in for when he answers the request of a beautiful experimental psychologist, Gabriella.
 The request is simple–“Will you come with me?”–but it will lead to a test with untold implications on human consciousness itself in Double Edge, the prequel to the Fault Lines series by author Thomas Locke.

 And, just like that, I’ve taken my first step into the realm of techno-thrillers.

 I’ve known for a long enough time that I would eventually read some fiction by Locke, which is a pseudonym for one of my all-time favorite ChristFic authors, Davis Bunn.
 And while I was aware that some of Locke’s titles are fantasy novels, I wasn’t sure what genre the Fault Lines books would fall under.
 I had to look it up after finishing this prequel.

 There’s action and intrigue in this read, to be sure.
 Danger and a mysterious experimental journey.
 I don’t understand it all, I might be a little more familiar with some of it than I’d care to elaborate on, and overall, I don’t trust it.

 But if I did trust it, it would probably indicate that the material here is too easy.
 Too easy and predictable, for me.
 Hence, because I don’t trust it, I plan on continuing the series.

-Double Edge is the prequel short to the Fault Lines series.
+Double Edge is the introduction of Fault Lines, the complete prequel novel to the Fault Lines series.